verlok/iframes/README.md

 ## Accessibility

-- - keyboard interaction is impossible if submit button is outside the iframe
+- - keyboard interaction is harder if submit button is outside the iframe
 - - non-semantic

 # Conclusion